 Have an EPC rating of C or better

-A £50 discount will be applied to Part B fee for an EPC rating of C or better.
+A £50 discount will be applied to the Part B fee for an EPC rating of C or better.

 We support the move to improve energy efficiency across properties in Lambeth, which contributes to our climate change agenda and helps to keep the cost of living down by reducing heating bills.